subhra2508/customer-management-app-public/README.md

 # customer-management-app-public
-## This app is fully written in python Django and Bootstrap framework.
+## This app is fully written in Django and Bootstrap framework.